Conanbranch/ai4code-transformer-baseline/README.md

 # ai4code-transformer-baseline

-My solution for the [Google AI4Code](https://www.kaggle.com/competitions/AI4Code) competition.
+The following repository is my solution for the [Google AI4Code](https://www.kaggle.com/competitions/AI4Code) competition.

 I placed 37th on the public leaderboard.